Gravitational Wave imprints of the Doublet Left-Right Symmetric Model: The model

 \item As discussed in Sec.~\ref{sec:gaugesector}, a large value of $v_R$ ensures that the mixings between the SM-like and heavier gauge bosons are rather small, $\xi \sim \mathcal{O}(v^2/v_R^2)$.
 Therefore, the $h W_1 W_1$ and $h Z_1 Z_1$ couplings are quite close to their SM values and do not lead to any additional constraints on the DLRSM parameter space.

 \item The trilinear coupling of the SM-like Higgs given in eq.\,\eqref{eq: chhh}, does not necessarily align with the SM value.
-As can be seen from eq.\,\eqref{eq: chhh}, some of the terms appearing in the parenthesis can be of the same order as $\l_{SM}$, because $\mathcal{O}(1)$ values of $w$ are allowed and the quartic couplings can be of the $\mathcal{O}(0.1)$.
+As seen in eq.\,\eqref{eq: chhh}, for non-zero mixings, particularly, $O_{21}\neq 0$, the parameters appearing in the paranthesis can individually take a wide range of values, leading to a potentially significant deviation of $c_{h^3}$ from $c^{\rm{SM}}_{h^3}$.
 In our analysis, we impose the ATLAS bound of $\k_h = [-2.3, 10.3]$ at 95$\%$ CL\,\cite{ATLAS:2019pbo}. \end{itemize}